Science Says: What to know about the viral outbreak in China

 COULD IT BE AS BAD AS SARS?

-So far, the virus appears less dangerous and infectious than SARS, which also started in China and killed about 800 people.
-As of Tuesday, six deaths had been reported, all in Wuhan.
-Viruses can mutate into more dangerous and contagious forms, and it's too early to say what will happen with this one.
+So far, the virus appears less dangerous and infectious than SARS, which also started in China in 2002-03 and killed about 800 people.
+However, viruses can mutate into more dangerous and contagious forms, and it's too early to say what will happen with this one.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.